emma-bell/Microbial_MetaOmics/04_Binning.md

 done
 ```

 CheckM2 works on a directory of genome bins in FASTA format.
-By default, CheckM2 assumes these files end with the extension ‘fna’, so we are changing it to `fa` with the `–x` flag.
+By default, CheckM2 assumes these files end with the extension `fna`, so we are changing it to `fa` with the `–x` flag.

 Copy paste the script at: